 The majority of DNMT3A pathogenic variants in TBRS have been found to be de novo, with five individuals inheriting the pathogenic variant from two mosaic parents (Tlemsani et al. 2016; Xin et al. 2017) and two individuals inheriting the pathogenic variant from their affected father (Lemire et al. 2017).
-Extensive studies of the role of DNMT3A in haematopoietic stem cell (HSC) differentiation are also reported, including the regular occurrence of somatic DNMT3A variants in patients with acute myeloid leukaemia (AML).
+Extensive studies of the role of DNMT3A in hematopoietic stem cell (HSC) differentiation are also reported, including the regular occurrence of somatic DNMT3A variants in patients with acute myeloid leukemia (AML).
 The most common somatic pathogenic variant reported in patients with AML affects the amino acid residue Arg882.
-To date, pathogenic variation at this residue has been described in the germline of 12 TBRS patients, five with p.(Arg882His) and seven with p.(Arg882Cys) (Tlemsani et al. 2016; Hollink et al. 2017; Kosaki et al. 2017; Shen et al. 2017; Spencer et al. 2017; Tatton-Brown et al. 2018).
-Despite these studies, the underlying biological mechanism and outcomes of gene mutation in TBRS, and the potential risks of haematological malignancy, remain largely unclear.
+To date, pathogenic variants predicted to affect this residue have been described in the germline of 12 TBRS patients, five with p.(Arg882His) and seven with p.(Arg882Cys) (Tlemsani et al. 2016; Hollink et al. 2017; Kosaki et al. 2017; Shen et al. 2017; Spencer et al. 2017; Tatton-Brown et al. 2018).
+Despite these studies, the underlying biological mechanism and outcomes of DNMT3A gene mutation in TBRS, as well as the potential risks of hematological malignancy, remain largely unclear.

-Here we investigated variation in DNA methylation associated with a germline heterozygous DNMT3A missense pathogenic variant c.2312G>A; p.(Arg771GIn), affecting the catalytic MTase domain, in a large Amish family comprising four children with TBRS, unaffected siblings, and their mosaic father who displayed an intermediate clinical phenotype (Xin et al. 2017).
-Affected individuals were characterized by widespread hypomethylation, with DMPs enriched in the vicinity of genes/regulatory regions associated with growth and development, tissue morphogenesis and differentiation.
+Here we investigated variation in DNA methylation associated with a germline heterozygous DNMT3A missense pathogenic variant c.2312G>A; p.(Arg771Gln), affecting the catalytic MTase domain, in a large Amish family comprising four children with TBRS, unaffected siblings, and their mosaic father who displayed an intermediate clinical phenotype (Xin et al. 2017).
+Affected individuals were characterized by widespread hypomethylation, with DMPs enriched in the vicinity of genes/regulatory regions associated with growth and development, tissue morphogenesis, and differentiation.
 The magnitude of hypomethylation typically exceeded 10%, a level often considered to show biological significance (Leenen et al. 2016).
-The accelerated epigenetic age observed did not appear to be driven by overlap of the DNMT3A c.2312G>A; p.(Arg771Gln) variant associated DMPs with the probes that comprise the epigenetic clock as shown by overlap with only 1 out of the 353 probes used in the epigenetic age estimation (Horvath 2013).
-Although the relevance of blood cells to understanding the aetiology of TBRS is not yet known, we hypothesize that our findings will be generalizable across cell types given the ubiquitous developmental expression of DNMT3A and given that many age associated differentially methylated positions are shared across different cell types (Zhu et al. 2018).
+The accelerated epigenetic age observed did not appear to be driven by overlap of the DNMT3A c.2312G>A; p.(Arg771Gln) variant-associated DMPs with the probes that comprise the epigenetic clock as shown by overlap with only one out of the 353 probes used in the epigenetic age estimation (Horvath 2013).
+Although the relevance of blood cells to understanding the etiology of

+TBRS is not yet known, we hypothesize that our findings will be generalizable across cell types given the ubiquitous developmental expression of DNMT3A and given that many age-associated DMPs are shared across different cell types (Zhu et al. 2018).
 Nevertheless, it would still be prudent to undertake epigenetic age assessment of other tissues from TBRS patients to determine whether epigenetic age truly is accelerated across all cell types or a finding that is limited to blood.

-While dysregulation of growth control has been linked to numerous developmental disorders and malignancy, the specific molecular basis of this relationship is not fully understood.
-The assessment of DMPs associated with DNMT3A c.2312G>A; p.(Arg771GIn) variant TBRS individuals showed associations of pluripotent and fetal DNase I sensitivity hotspots, and also brain and embryonic stem cell associated chromatin sites according to The Encode Project

-Consortium and Epigenomic Roadmap Consortium datasets (Breeze et al. 2016).
-Similarly, functional annotation based on Gene Ontology terms showed an overrepresentation morphogenesis, development and differentiation.
-DNMT3A loss of function has previously been reported to result in upregulated multipotency genes and impaired differentiation of neural and hematopoietic stem cells (Wu et al. 2010; Challen et al. 2011; Jeong et al. 2018) compared to a gain of function DNMT3A variant which may increase cellular differentiation (Heyn et al. 2019).
-It is therefore conceivable that the DNMT3A loss of function variants associated TBRS may promote increased proliferation of stem/progenitor cell pool, resulting in increased cell numbers during organ morphogenesis and clinical overgrowth.
+Although dysregulation of growth control has been linked to numerous developmental disorders and malignancy, the specific molecular basis of this relationship is not fully understood.
+The assessment of DMPs associated with the DNMT3A c.2312G >A; p.(Arg771Gln) variant identified an enrichment of pluripotent and fetal DNase I sensitivity hotspots, as well as brain and embryonic stem cell-associated chromatin sites according to The ENCODE Project Consortium and Epigenomic Roadmap Consortium data sets (Breeze et al. 2016).
+Similarly, functional annotation based on Gene Ontology terms showed an overrepresentation of pathways related to morphogenesis, development, and differentiation annotations.
+DNMT3A loss of function has previously been reported to result in up-regulated multipotency genes and impaired differentiation of neural stem cells and HSCs (Wu et al. 2010; Challen et al. 2011; Jeong et al. 2018) compared with a gain-of-function DNMT3A variant that may increase cellular differentiation (Heyn et al. 2019).
+It is thus conceivable that TBRS-associated DNMT3A variants may promote increased proliferation of stem/progenitor cell pool, resulting in increased cell numbers during organ morphogenesis and clinical overgrowth.